-Simple Pump is simply better in the cold than any other hand pump.
-See how the Simple Pump has design features that protect your water and your well water pump from freezing.
+The Simple Pump water well pump stands up better to cold weather than any hand pump.
+There are special designs in the Simple Pump that will protect the water and prevent the water pump in the well from freezing.

 “I installed the pump this Fall at 11,000 feet and it is now working during the coldest part of the year!” ~Colorado